Jeffrey L. Gurian: Publishing

 Gurian is a former contributor to New York Comedy World, Laugh Spin and Punchline Magazine.
 He is also the co-author of the book Filthy, Funny and Totally Offensive.
 In 2013, Gurian released a book entitled Make 'Em Laugh: 35 Years of the Comic Strip, the Greatest Comedy Club of All Time.
-The book traces the history of the Comic Strip Live comedy club in New York City, from its opening in 1976 forwards.
-Gurian spent four years researching the history of the club in order to complete the manuscript, research that included interviewing about fifty of the significant comedians to work at the club, including Billy Crystal, Eddie Murphy, Ray Romano and Jerry Seinfeld, who first started their stand-up careers at the club.
-Comedian Chris Rock, wrote the foreword for the book.
+The book traces the history of the Comic Strip Live comedy club in New York City, from its opening in 1976.

 Film career

 In 2003, Gurian wrote the short comedy film I Am Woody about a mob boss who survives an attempted assassination, then wakes with amnesia and the believes he is Woody Allen.
 The film won the Best Short Film award at the 2003 New York International Independent Film and Video Festival and best actor, going to John Glenn Hoyt.
 In 2012, Gurian co-produced a documentary called The Business of Comedy, which was shown at festivals including the Gold Coast International Film Festival.
 He has also been a writer for the New York Friars Club roasts of Jerry Stiller, Hugh Hefner and Rob Reiner broadcast on Comedy Central.
 Gurian is the host of ComedyMatters.TV, a web-series featuring interviews with comedians and film stars at red carpet events.
 Many of the episodes use the Comedy Strip as the backdrop for the interviews.